 Paul Revere & The Raiders Discography by Bruce Eder: https://goo.gl/YNUXaW

 Sixties Rock: A Listener’s Guide by Robert Santelli (Contemporary Books.
 Chicago.
 1985.)

 Have a great day!

 *You must have a library card at a Southern Tier Library System member library to enjoy the Freegal Music Service.
-Your card can be from any library in the system, and the system includes all public libraries in Steuben, Chemung, Yates, Schuyler and Allegheny Counties.
-And includes our very own Southeast Steuben Count Library in Corning, New York!
+Your card can be from any library in the system, and the system includes all public libraries in Steuben, Chemung, Yates, Schuyler and Allegheny Counties and including our own Southeast Steuben Count Library in Corning, New York.
 Library cards are free and at our library you can obtain one by visiting the Circulation Desk and presenting staff with a form of ID that features both your name and your current address.